danielpetzold/space-tracker/README.md

 # space-tracker
-Python demo files that can be used with RStudio Team
+Python demo that can be used with RStudio Team